allanroy-devops/tso-validation/README.md

 cp /etc/sudoers /etc/sudoers.bak<br>
 sed -i 's/^#\s*\(%wheel\s*ALL=(ALL)\s*NOPASSWD:\s*ALL\)/\1/' /etc/sudoers<br>
 usermod -aG wheel user1@domain.ext<br>
-***if you corrupt the sudoers file, restore it with the backup, also if you hang your current session,***
-***the other sessions should still work.***
+*if you corrupt the sudoers file, restore it with the backup, also if you hang your current session, *the other sessions should still work.
 ```

 Test linux client connectivity,

 ```
 ansible all -i linux -m ping
+**output should all be sucessfull
 ```

-Generate the input.csv file, see the example on the current folder and put it in your
+Generate the input.csv file, see the example input.csv and put it in the current folder.

 Generate the linux data from remote hosts and validate,
 ```